5ophs/5ophs/README.md

 - 👋 Hi, I’m @5ophs
-- 👀 I’m interested in just coding
+- 👀 I’m interested in coding.
-- 🌱 I’m currently learning idk... know basic HTML, JS, Python and C++ on a very beginner level.
-Experienced with some APIs like the Discord one.
-I have also worked with Phaser libraries.
+- 🌱 I’m currently learning full on course for JavaScript.
 - 💞️ I’m looking to collaborate on TBD.
 - 📫 How to reach me here: loonastan08@gmail.com